open-sauced/intro/CONTRIBUTING.md

 6. **Testing and validation**

    Test the translated documentation to ensure accuracy and readability.
-Make sure that all links work correctly and that the content is culturally appropriate.
+Ensure all links work correctly and the content is culturally appropriate.

 7. **Submit contributions**

    If you haven't already, submit your translations as a pull request.
-Ensure that you provide clear information about the languages you've translated and any specific details related to your contributions.
+Ensure you provide clear information about the languages you've translated and any specific details related to your contributions.

 8. **Collaborate and review**